 - Factors We Considered

 |Cut/Fit||Straight, Skinny, Bootcut, Tapered, Tailored, Relaxed, Slim|

 Every aspect of the manufacturing process at Dearborn Denim is focused on ethical and responsible production.
 The company was founded on the belief that it can produce quality clothing without exploiting workers or delivering substandard products to its customers.

 These values remain at the heart of the company and are a major reason why they keep manufacturing in-house at their factory in Chicago.
 Another thing we like about Dearborn Denim is that they’re family-owned and operated.
 They also source their materials through a local supply chain.
 It’s nice to find companies that both source their materials and make the products in America.

 What We Like and Don’t Like About Dearborn Denim Jeans

-These are some of the most budget-friendly jeans made in America on our list and being that they’re made in the USA with locally sourced materials we think that’s pretty impressive.
-These are a great option if you want to try a new pair of jeans without spending hundreds of dollars.
+These are some of the most budget-friendly jeans made in America on our list, and being that they’re made in the USA with locally sourced materials, we think that’s pretty impressive.
+These are great options if you want to try a new pair of jeans without spending hundreds of dollars.
 The cuts tend more toward basic styles.
 But these can be considered classics for a reason, they fit a lot of people and look great.